Lewis Bloor Admits To Cheating On Marnie Simpson

 He apparently was simply feeling jealous and insecure and that by doing so the two would be able to continue on with their holiday as if nothing had happened.
 Adding that if Marnie were in his shoes and saw him do what she did with another guy he would have been dumped in that exact moment.

 Lewis has denied that he did more than kissing with the girl he had cheated with.
 The girl went on to Marnie’s social media and told her what exactly she had done with Lewis when he snuck off.
-With fans carefully watching the drama unfold Lewis explained that he couldn’t sleep and he didn’t want to be in the relationship any more.
+With fans carefully watching the drama unfold Lewis explained that he couldn’t sleep and he didn’t want to be in the relationship anymore.
 He found some girls and ended up kissing them before heading back to their room and continuing their romp in her bed.
 He said that the claims about the two having sex were rubbish.

 He then apparently felt like he was okay with being with Marnie and that the two had a good relationship so he figured they could continue as they were.
 Marnie Simpson did admit that she had bumped into someone she had once made out with prior to Lewis and that she wasn’t all over him but she was tipsy and that she was overly friendly and that she never cheated.